 Peter Schoellkopff bass

-Mario Aschauer artistic director
+Mario Aschauer harpsichord and artistic director